bigscience-workshop/t-zero/evaluation/README.md

     --parallelize
 ```

-Note that this feature is stil an experimental feature under 🤗 Transformers.
+Note that this feature is still an experimental feature under 🤗 Transformers.